Interview with Joe Shuttleworth

 AP: No one worked it out.
 What’s a turret look like when you’re in it?
 You’re sitting in your turret.
 What’s in front of you?
 What’s beside you?

-JS: There was, in a Wellington it was two guns — 303s.
+JS: There was, in the Wellington it was two guns — 303s.
 And in the Lancasters four.
 Four guns.
 The ammunition.
 Every, about every tenth shell would be a tracer so that you could see it in the sky.
 I didn’t ever fire a gun at a fighter pilot.
 A fighter.
 I didn’t see one.
 And of course, our gunnery was 303s whereas the English, the German fighter pilots certainly .5 or 20mm.

 AP: Yeah.
 There was a bit of an unfair fight, I think.